peteroupc/peteroupc.github.io/exporand.md

 def exprandnew(lamdanum=1, lamdaden=1):
      """ Returns an object to serve as a partially-sampled exponential random number with the given
           rate 'lamdanum'/'lamdaden'.
-The object is a list of five numbers: the first is a multiple of 2^X, the second is X, the third is the integer part (initially -1 to indicate the integer part wasn't sampled yet), and the fourth and fifth are the lamda parameter's numerator and denominator, respectively.
+The object is a list of five numbers as given in the prose.
 Default for 'lamdanum' and 'lamdaden' is 1.
           The number created by this method will be "empty" (no bits sampled yet).